 Finally, no tour of Rapid City is complete without a visit to the beautiful and serene Chapel in the Hills.
 Located about 10 minutes south of town, this chapel is an exact replica of the famous Borgund Stavkirke of Laerdal, Norway.
 The unique architecture and calm surroundings are the perfect way to end a day in the town.

 Located about an hour east of Rapid City, the Badlands National Park is definitely worth visiting.
 Here you’ll find plenty of short trails to various viewpoints within the park.
-The landscape features large, open prairie land and plenty of unique rock formations.
-Make sure to visit around sunrise or sunset when the wildlife will be its most active.
+The landscape features large, open prairie land and a variety of unique rock formations.
+Make sure to visit around sunrise or sunset when the wildlife is its most active.
 If you are lucky, you may see a herd of bison frolicking on the grasslands.
-For more information, check out this article on visiting the Badlands National Park.

 Aside from hiking, another popular activity in the area is Wildlife Loop Road.
 On this 18-mile scenic drive, you may see bison, antelope, elk, bighorn sheep, mountain goats, wild burros, and prairie dogs.

-With natural wonders and fun activities in literally every direction, a Mount Rushmore vacation is just what you needed.
-This quaint, historical, remote part of the country is can’t-miss for anyone looking to explore modern-day American culture.
+With natural wonders and fun activities in literally every direction, a Mount Rushmore vacation is just what you need.
+This quaint, historical, remote part of the country is a can’t-miss for anyone looking to explore modern-day American culture.